Have you ever had trouble trying to move a horse forward under saddle?

 The important part is to be very clear, firm and decisive.

 Avoid doing this: click, cluck, squeeze, rest, kick-kick, cluck-cluck, rest, squeeze, squeeze, move your body around, rest, kick, cluck-cluck, etc. That is super confusing and becomes just noise the horse learns to tune out.

 Especially avoid doing this: continuing to apply pressure when the horse starts to trot.
 I don’t care if it’s the slowest, laziest trot in the whole world.
 You want to let that horse know that he did good by trotting.
 If he comes back to a walk, then you apply pressure again but right now, we’re rewarding ANY trot, even the worst trot in the world!

 The Tricks to Move A Horse Forward Under Saddle

-First, it’s important to recognize that the horse is actively asking you at that moment: “Do I really have to trot right now?”
+First, it’s important to recognize that as you’re trying to move a horse forward under saddle, the horse is actively asking you at that moment: “Do I really have to trot right now?”